esa/pagmo/doc/sphinx/documentation/problems.rst

    .. method:: _compare_fitness_impl(self, f1, f2)

       This is a virtual function that can be re-implemented in the derived class and must return a boolean value.
       Return true if f1 Pareto dominate f2, false otherwise.
-This default implementation will assume minimisation for each one of the f components
-      I.e., each pair of corresponding elements in f1 and f2 is compared: if all elements in f1 are less or equal to the corresponding element in f2, true will be returned.
+The default implementation will assume minimisation for each one of the f components i.e., each pair of corresponding elements in f1 and f2 is compared: if all elements in f1 are less or equal to the corresponding element in f2 (and at least one is less), true will be returned.
 Otherwise, false will be returned.

    .. method:: _compare_constraints_impl(self, c1, c2)